-("Global Freedom Scores" section, "Total Score and Status" column) of "not free".
+("Global Freedom Scores" section, "Total Score and Status" column), of "Not Free".

-(17) The minimum exclusion criteria are based on information from an external data provider and are coded in the context of pre- and post-trade compliance.
+The minimum exclusion criteria with regard to sustainability are based on information from an external data provider and are coded in the context of pre- and post-trade compliance.
 The review shall be carried out at six month intervals, at least.